-The coastal regions along the Mediterranean frequently undergo very heavy precipitation events (e.g., hundreds of millimeters per day) in the autumn which subsequently lead to flash floods and landslides causing massive losses and damages (Delrieu et al., 2005; Fresnay et al., 2012; Llasat et al., 2013; Nuissier et al., 2008; Ricard et al., 2012).
-In addition, this area is considered as a hotspot of climate change that strongly responds to warming at global scale (Giorgi, 2006; Tuel and Eltahir, 2020).
-As a result, the Mediterranean has received an increasing scientific interest in investigating the mechanisms leading to flood-inducing heavy precipitation as well as in improving the model ability to predict and project those events in a complex changing climate that provides substantial support to adaptation and mitigation for society (Drobinski et al., 2014; Ducrocq et al., 2014).
+The coastal region along the Mediterranean has received an increasing scientific interest, for example under the framework of the HyMex1 project (Drobinski et al., 2014; Ducrocq et al., 2014).
 The convection-permitting approach has been recently used to reproduce and obtain insights of extreme precipitation events in this area.
-Armon et al. (2019) showed that the convection-permitting model can reproduce the structure and location of 95% of 41 observed heavy precipitations events in the eastern Mediterranean and consequently suggested using this approach for a long simulation.
-Zittis et al. (2017) found that the convection-permitting model outperformed the convection parameterization approach for extreme rainfall events over the eastern Mediterranean.
-Furnière et al. (2019) used convection-permitting model to downscale the ERA-Interim reanalysis and proved that this high resolution improved the simulations of intensity and location of daily and sub-daily extreme precipitation.
-These results were confirmed over the area in a longer climate scale simulation by Caillaud et al. (2021).
-Berthou et al. (2020) also showed improvement of the convection-permitting model in reproducing daily heavy precipitation events in the autumn over the Mediterranean coasts at climate scale.
-Meredith et al. (2020) found that the convection-permitting model can improve sub-hourly intense precipitation.
-Coppola et al. (2018) used, for the first time, a multi-model approach with convection-permitting resolution to simulate a few case studies of heavy rainfall events over the European Mediterranean areas.
+Armon et al. (2019) showed that convectionpermitting model can reproduce the structure and location of 95% of 41 observed heavy precipitations events in the eastern Mediterranean and consequently suggested to use this approach for a long simulation.
+Zittis et al. (2017) found that convection-permitting model outperformed the convection parameterization approach for extreme rainfall events over the eastern Mediterranean.
+Fumière et al. (2019) used convection-permitting model to downscale the ERA-Interim reanalysis and proved that this high resolution improved the simulations of intensity and location of daily and sub-daily extreme precipitation.
+Coppola et al. (2018) used a multi-model approach with convection-permitting resolution to simulate a few case studies of heavy rainfall events over the European Mediterranean areas.
 They showed that each convection-permitting model can reproduce the case studies.
 However, the results among models spread when the event was convective and less constrained by the large-scale dynamics.
-This multi-model approach was then performed at climate scale with reanalysis forcing (Ban et al., 2021) and with CMIP5 forcing (Pichelli et al., 2021), which both found improvement in convective precipitation outcomes.
-These results highlighted the importance of using a multi-model approach to investigate convective precipitation events and stimulate the use of this approach in climate change impact study.
-The assessment of convection-permitting simulations over long simulations requires further attention, in particular for the dynamical downscaling of global climate models used for projections of future scenarios.
-This article is designed to evaluate the
+These results highlighted the importance of using a multi-model approach to investigate convective precipitation events